fbpx

 Conservatories receive plenty of light, which is ideal for a kitchen — although you may need to consider utilising solar control glazing to help reduce heat build-up in warmer weather.

-It makes the room a much more pleasant space and one you’ll want to spend time in even when you’re not cooking meals.
+It makes the room a much more pleasant space and one you’ll want to spend time in even when you’re not cooking.

 What’s the expected cost of a kitchen conservatory extension?

-It’s difficult to put a definitive price range on a conservatory kitchen as each build varies, depending on conservatory size, customisation options and installations.
+It’s difficult to put a definitive price range on a conservatory with a kitchen as each build varies, depending on conservatory size, customisation options and installations.

 If you’re transforming an existing conservatory into a kitchen, the cost depends on the work required from a conversion point of view.
 So, you may need to factor in the cost of hiring a plumber or an electrician.
 The more work required, the higher the cost.